ibm-cloud-docs/vpc/par-binding.md

 * Make sure to review [planning considerations](/docs/vpc?topic=vpc-about-par#par-planning) for public address ranges.
 * The binding of a public address range must include both a VPC and an availability zone.
-* When using a public address range, you must [configure ingress routing](/docs/vpc?topic=vpc-about-custom-routes) after binding to direct traffic to the appropriate resource.
-Binding the address range to a VPC does not automatically route traffic.
+* When using a public address range, you must [configure ingress routing](/docs/vpc?topic=vpc-about-custom-routes) after binding the address range to direct traffic to the appropriate resource.
+Binding the address range to a VPC does not automatically route traffic to the resource.

 ## Binding, unbinding and moving public address ranges in the console
 {: #bind-unbind-par-ui}